ThomasWangJiaxin/thomaswangjiaxin.github.io/_pages/about.md

 - (De)centralization in Blockchain-Based Governance: An Analytical Framework and Multi-Case Study. **Jiaxin Wang**.
 Submitted to **Technology in Society (ABS 2, JCR Q1)**

-- Blockchain Splits as Sociotechnical Divergence: A Review and Comparative Analysis of Governance in Decentralized Platforms. **Jiaxin Wang**.
-Submitted to **IEEE Transactions on Engineering Management (ABS 3, JCR Q1)**
+- Understanding Sociotechnical Divergence in Decentralized Platform Governance: A Comparative Analysis of Blockchain Splits. **Jiaxin Wang**.
+Submitted to **Technovation (ABS 3, JCR Q1)**

 - When Proof Is Not Verification: Misleading Assurance in Blockchain Gambling. **Jiaxin Wang**.
 Submitted to **Journal of Business Ethics (ABS 3, JCR Q1)**